-THE REPEAL MOVEMENT – DENOUNCE CONTEMPT OF US CONSTITUTION
+THE REPEAL MOVEMENT DENOUNCES CONTEMPT OF THE US CONSTITUTION

-WHERE IS PROTECTION FOR SOCIAL SECURITY RETIREMENT INCOME?
+WHERE IS THE PROTECTION FOR SOCIAL SECURITY RETIREMENT INCOME?

-THE GREAT AWAKENING MOVEMENT – DENOUNCE PRESIDENT CLINTON’S DISDAIN OF CONSTITUTIONAL LAW
+THE GREAT AWAKENING MOVEMENT DENOUNCES PRESIDENT CLINTON’S DISDAIN OF THE CONSTITUTIONAL LAW

 PRESIDENT CLINTON’S NEW BEGINNING IN 1996 – TRAVESTY OF SOCIAL SECURITY ACT

 On August 22, 1996, US President Bill Clinton (Democrat) signed into Law that reintroduced Slavery, Involuntary Servitude, Serfdom and Forced Labor in the pretext of making ‘A New Beginning’.
-Welfare Reform Act or Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) is unjust and unfair for it violates Constitutional Law that defends natural rights of all people living in United States.
-All US taxpayers must be treated as equals for receiving retirement income benefits for which they paid taxes.
-President Clinton’s action constitutes transgression of President Abraham Lincoln’s Emancipation Proclamation that saved US Non-Citizens or Aliens from burdens of Slavery.
+Welfare Reform Act or Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) is unjust and unfair as it violates the Constitutional Law that defends the natural rights of all people living in the United States.
+All US taxpayers must be treated as equals for receiving the retirement income benefits for which they paid taxes.
+President Clinton’s action constitutes transgression of President Abraham Lincoln’s Emancipation Proclamation that saved the US Noncitizens or Aliens from the burden of Slavery.

-GIVING VOICE TO HIDDEN PROBLEM – TRAVESTY OF EMANCIPATION PROCLAMATION
+GIVING VOICE TO A HIDDEN PROBLEM – TRAVESTY OF THE EMANCIPATION PROCLAMATION